In This Article

-As such, there are a few minor adjustments and enhancements made in the thermal interface of the processor as well as other aspects such as:
+The 9th generation processors are upgraded version of the 8th generation processors with a few minor adjustments and enhancements made in the thermal interface of the processor as well as other aspects such as:

 - The processor comes with an ability to support up to 8 cores

-- The newer chipsets also come with an integrated USB 3.1 Gen 2 that performs at 10 Gbps and
+- The newer chipsets also come with an integrated USB 3.1 Gen 2 that performs at 10 GB/s and

 - It will also have a CNVi-enabled Wi-Fi for better and more stable connectivity.